Agreement

 Section 2.
 Union Recognition

-The signing of this Agreement constitutes recognition of the Union, and no member shall be discharged for activity in representing the Union.
+SECTION 2.
+UNION RECOGNITION: It is agreed that the signing of this Agreement shall constitute a recognition of the Union, and it is further agreed that no member shall be discharged for activity in representing the Union.

 Section 3.
 Union Security

-When new or additional employees are needed, the Employer shall use the Union as a non-mandatory hiring source and the Union shall have a reasonable opportunity to refer applicants, provided:
+SECTION 3.
+UNION SECURITY: When new or additional employees are needed, the Employer shall use the Union as a non-mandatory hiring source and the Union shall have a reasonable opportunity to refer applicants for the vacancies to be filled, provided, however:

-- Selection of applicants for referral to jobs shall be on a non-discriminatory basis and shall not be based on or affected by Union membership, by-laws, rules, constitutional provisions, or any other aspect or obligation of Union membership.
+1. Selection of applicants for referral to jobs shall be on a non-discriminatory basis and shall not be based on, or in any way affected by Union membership, by-laws, rules, regulations, constitutional provisions, or any other aspect or obligation of Union membership, policies or requirements.

-- The Union, through the Business Agent or shop steward, shall be permitted to meet with a new employee within ten (10) days of their first day of employment.
+3. The Union, through the Business Agent or shop steward, shall be permitted to meet with a new employee within ten (10) days of his/her first day of employment.
 The meeting shall be reasonable in duration in light of business needs.

 Section 4.
 Check-Off

-The Employer, at the request of the Union, shall deduct membership dues and initiation fees from the wages of employees and promptly transmit such funds to the Union, provided the Employer has received from each employee a written assignment that shall not be irrevocable for more than one (1) year or beyond the termination date of the applicable agreement, whichever occurs sooner.
-Dues check-off will be effective only when all employees in the Local Union jurisdiction have signed dues check-off authorization cards.
+SECTION 4.
+CHECK-OFF: The Employer at the request of the Union is to deduct from the wages of employees, membership dues (and initiation fees) of the Union, and promptly transmit such funds to the Union; provided, that the Employer has received from each employee, on whose account such deductions are made, a written assignment which shall not be irrevocable for a period of more than one (1) year, or beyond the termination date of the applicable collective bargaining agreement, whichever occurs sooner.
+Dues check-off will be effective only in the case where all employees in the Local Union jurisdiction have signed dues check-off authorization cards.

 Section 5.
 New Organization

-- When a Local Union in the jurisdiction of the Western Area organizes a Hertz Brand RAC unit in the classifications covered by the Addenda and is properly recognized and certified by the NLRB, and the Local Union requests inclusion in the Hertz/Western Area Master Agreement, the Master Agreement shall extend to the Local Union involved upon certification.
-The parties agree to meet within thirty (30) days, unless a longer period is mutually agreed, to negotiate wages, pension, and health and welfare coverage for the Local Addendum.
+1. When a Local Union in the jurisdiction of the Western Area organizes a Hertz Brand RAC unit in the classification covered by the Addenda attached hereto, and is properly recognized and certified by the N.L.R.B., and said Local Union requests inclusion in the Hertz/Western Area Master Agreement, the parties agree that the coverage of the Master Agreement shall extend to the Local Union involved upon certification by the N.L.R.B.
+The parties further agree to meet within thirty (30) days, unless a longer period is mutually agreed, to negotiate wages, pension, and health and welfare coverage for the Local Addendum.

-- If Hertz Rent-A-Car opens a corporate location that is off airport but within the jurisdiction of this Agreement, then the Master Agreement shall apply to same.
+2. If Hertz Rent-A-Car opens a corporate location that is off airport but within the jurisdiction of this Agreement, then The Master Agreement shall apply to same.

 Section 6.
 Non-Discrimination / Non-Harassment

-- Neither the Company nor the Union, in carrying out their obligations under this Agreement, shall discriminate or harass against any employee because of race, color, sex, gender, gender identity, sexual orientation, age, non-disqualifying physical or mental disability, marital or veteran status, political or religious affiliation, national origin, or membership in any labor or other lawful organization.
+1. Neither the Company nor the Union, in carrying out their obligations under this Agreement shall discriminate or harass in any manner whatsoever against any employee because of race, color, sex, gender, gender identity, sexual orientation, age, non-disqualifying physical or mental disability, marital or veteran status, political or religious affiliation, national origin, or membership in any labor or other lawful organization.

-- The Company agrees to continue its present non-discriminatory, non-harassment policy offering equal opportunities for available jobs to qualified applicants without regard to the factors referenced above.
+2. The Company agrees to continue its present non-discriminatory, non-harassment policy of offering equal opportunities for available jobs to qualified applicants without regard for the factors referenced in 'a' above.

 Article 2.
 Management’s Rights

-The Employer’s rights include the right to conduct the business, the operation and direction of the working forces.
-The Employer controls the selection and retention of employees and the work and duties to which they are assigned, including the right to hire, transfer, schedule, promote, demote, suspend and discharge, and the right to make rules and regulations concerning conduct of the business and employees, provided they are not contrary to the terms of this Agreement.
-Failure to exercise rights under this Article shall not be taken as a waiver.
+The rights of the Employer shall include, but shall not be limited to, the right to conduct the business, the operation and the direction of the Employer’s working forces.
+The Employer’s discretion and judgment shall control the selection and retention of employees and the work and duties to which they are assigned, including the right to hire, transfer, schedule, promote, demote, suspend and discharge and the right to make rules and regulations concerning the conduct of the business and the employees, providing the same are not contrary to the terms of this Agreement.
+The failure of the Employer to exercise its rights under this Article, in any respect, shall not be taken as a waiver of its rights.

 Article 3.
 Seniority